klhowell/squinter/README.md

-For the below results, the reference SquashFS image was extracted from openwrt-23.05.5-layerscape-armv8_64b-fsl_ls1012a-rdb-squashfs-firmware.bin and then recompressed from xz to gzip with squashfs-tools. 'cargo bench' was run on an AMD 5700U
+For the below results, the reference SquashFS image was extracted from openwrt-23.05.5-layerscape-armv8_64b-fsl_ls1012a-rdb-squashfs-firmware.bin and then recompressed from xz to each of the tested compression algorithms with squashfs-tools-ng.
-@ 1400MHz w/ Samsung 980 PRO NVMe
+'cargo bench' was run on an AMD 5700U @ 1400MHz w/ Samsung 980 PRO NVMe

 | Benchmark                                 | Squashfs-ng | Squinter | Difference |
 |-------------------------------------------|-------------|----------|------------|